b08x/ansibleLLM/README.md

 # Ansible Collection LLM

-An Ansible Collection to

-  * manage reproducible environments for LLM testing applications
+An Ansible Collection to manage reproducible environments for LLM testing applications

-app deployment

-Data preprocessing / embedding

-`data --> pre-processing --> embedding model --> vector database`

-* tasks to create vector host and db
-* tasks for pre-processing
-* tasks to aquire embeddings
-* tasks to store embeddings in vector db
+This project is currently in the planning stage.

 Prompt construction / testing / storage